 The real question is have there been any serious clinical trials to substantiate these claims?
 I realize that these sorts of studies are normally well behind the reality people know on the ground, but ultimately I think they are required both for medicine and for making people want to protect their native species.

 By the way, Steve M., I recently tried to post a pic of my Dracontium polyphyllum that is in bloom, but it never seems to have made it through......any ideas on why this is?

 To: Discussion of aroids

-Julius since you are our resident expert on Caladium tell us
+Julius, since you are our resident expert on Caladium, tell us what you know!

 Aroid-L mailing list